 Another common area to find power steering fluid leaking is at a power steering line or pump seal.
 Again, if the pump seal is leaking, it's common practice to replace the entire pump instead of rebuilding it because of the unique tools required to disassemble it.
 If you have a line leaking, changing the line will be an easy fix and shouldn't cost you an arm and a leg like a steering rack.

 Power Steering Fluid Leak at the Rack End Seal

-On older vehicles, some mechanics would used transmission fluid in the power steering system, I recommend checking the owner's manual for information on what kind of power steering fluid is right for your car first, before adding any type of fluid to the power steering system, you don't want to cause a problem, right?
+On older vehicles, some mechanics would use transmission fluid in the power steering system.
+I recommend checking the owner's manual for information on what kind of power steering fluid is right for your car first; before adding any fluid to the power steering system, you don't want to cause a problem.

 Click below to see web pages other visitors have built...